 How do you deliver brand promises when Covid-19 has pushed customers further away?

 Covid-19 has meant a number of changes in our working lives, all in the name of social distancing, which is great for the R number but an adjustment for brand management.
+And as a part of that, how to adapt brand promises.

 Remote working and a greater dependence on digital communications and delivery-based options has added further degrees of separation between brands and their clients.
 Arguably, it was a naturally occurring evolution, that has undergone forced escalation.
 However, it has had an impact on brands that many underestimated or were not fully prepared for.